stucco/dev-setup/README.md

-# Setup for development and test environment
+# Setup for development, test, and demo environment

 This project will set up the test and demonstration environment for Stucco using [Vagrant](http://www.vagrantup.com/).